CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

-If the launch is successful, when you return to SD Desktop **Homepage**  you will be able to access the computing enviroment from:
+If the launch is successful, when you return to SD Desktop **Homepage**  you will be able to access the computing environment from:

 * **Recent connection**, clicking on the image of your Desktop

-* **All connection** if you click on + you can see all the connections associated to each project (e.g. project_NNNNN_NNNN).
-If you click on the connection ID you will also be able to acess your computing enviroment.
+* **All connections** if you click on + you can see all the connections associated with each project (e.g. project_NNNNN_NNNN).
+If you click on the connection ID you will also be able to access your computing environment.

 <img width="574" alt="space" src="https://user-images.githubusercontent.com/83574067/122595541-4efcbc00-d071-11eb-9e34-ad96e414f506.png">